jaehoonkyle/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD candidate in Accounting at the Stanford Graduate School of Business.
-My research interest include dynamic disclosure and investment, earnings management, contracting, information in markets, and dynamic asset pricing.
+My research interests include dynamic disclosure and investment, earnings management, contracting, information in markets, and dynamic asset pricing.

 I hold a B.S. in Business and a M.S. in Accounting from NYU Stern and graduated summa cum laude.